 ecoConnect: Regional Ecosystem-based Connectivity

-Independent of pre-defined conservation targets: rather than connecting existing or aspirational conservation cores, all of the landscape is connected, so conservation targets may be brought in later in the planning process or omitted entirely.
+Independent of pre-defined conservation targets: rather than connecting existing or aspirational conservation cores, all of the landscape was connected, so conservation targets may be brought in later in the planning process or omitted entirely.

 Documentation